Ricky Rodriguez: Sexual abuse and aftermath

+Rodriguez's sexual abuse at the instruction of COG leaders began when he was a toddler.
 While growing up in the COG, Rodriguez was frequently exposed to adults engaging in sexual intercourse at Berg's home as part of the group members' sexual "sharing".
 When he was ten months old, Zerby and Berg asked Sara, one of Rodriguez's nannies, to start creating a document titled "The Davidito Book" (also referred to as "The Story of Davidito").
-The book contains descriptions of sexual interactions between the child Rodriguez and adults, most of which was previously sent out to members in the form of pamphlets called Davidito letters.
+The book contains descriptions of adults sexually molesting the child Rodriguez, describing this abuse in a "celebratory" tone.
+Most of this material was previously sent out to members in the form of pamphlets called Davidito letters.

 The 762-page document included photos of Rodriguez with naked teenage girls and being present during the group's orgies.
 One of his nannies, Angela M. Smith, who was also Zerby's personal secretary, was included in the photos, in one of which she is undoing his pants; the picture is captioned "Undressing ... for Sue!"
 (Smith).
 The material also contained captions and text written by Berg commenting on the situation in a sexual manner.
 Berg later ordered "Davidito" and similar documents that had been created to be purged or references to sex removed, but former members were able to establish its existence by distributing the material via email.

 Davida Kelley, who lived with Berg from the age of 13, said Rodriguez was sexually abused "[by] all the adult women.
 Most of them, at least", including Zerby.
-According to an article by the Los Angeles Times, Berg reportedly had sex with numerous female members of the group; in an effort to prepare Rodriguez to do the same when he became leader, he was put into "teen training", in which he would have sex with multiple older teenage females every afternoon.
+According to an article by the Los Angeles Times, Berg reportedly had sex with numerous female members of the group; in an effort to prepare Rodriguez to do the same when he became leader, he was put into "teen training," in which he would have sex with multiple older teenage females every afternoon.

 In 1986, the COG, which was now called The Family (eff.
-1978), banned sex between minors and adults along with Flirty Fishing.
+1978), banned adult sex with (i.e., rape of) minors along with Flirty Fishing.
 Berg died in 1994, and Zerby, alongside her then-husband Peter Amsterdam, took full leadership of the cult.
 A British court, headed by Lord Justice Ward, issued a verdict during an investigation related to a 1995 trial, stating that the Davidito book was an example of Berg's promotion of pedophilia within the group, and that the leadership considered it a guidebook for adult–child relationships.
 Amsterdam, as ordered by Ward, distanced The Family from Berg's writings on child upbringing.